longyarnz/github_search/README.md

 ## How to test

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the terminal.

 ```sh
 yarn test
 ```

+## To Do: ADD MORE TEST!

+The tests have only covered:
+- Avatar
+- GitHubButton
+- LoginWithGitHubButton
+- Pagination
+- RepoResultTab
+- UserResultTab
+- ResultButton